grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 The answer to the first one is: it depends on what the `ReservationInProgress` is coupled to.
 In this specific example, it is just creating a DTO to be returned to the client.
 In such a case, it does not necessarily need any knowledge of the framework that is being used to run the application.
 This lack of coupling to the framework would allow me to place creating `ReservationInProgress` in the same factory.
 However, if this class needed to decide e.g. HTTP status codes or create responses required by a specific framework or in a specified format (e.g. JSON or XML), then I would opt, as Johnny and Benjamin did, for separating it from the command factory.
 This is because the command factory belongs to the world of application logic and I want my application logic to be independent of the framework, the transport protocols, and the payload formats that I use.

 The answer to the second question (whether we need a factory at all) is: it depends whether you care about specifying the controller behavior on the unit level.
-If yes, then it may be handy to have a factory just to control the creation of `ReservationInProgress`.
-If you don't want to (e.g. you drive this logic with higher-level Statements, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method or even make the controller itself implement the `ReservationInProgress` interface (though if you did that, you would need to make sure a single controller instance is not shared between multiple requests, as it would contain mutable state).
+If yes, then it may be handy to have a factory to control the creation of `ReservationInProgress`.
+If you don't want to (e.g. you drive this logic with higher-level Specification, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method or even make the controller itself implement the `ReservationInProgress` interface (though if you did that, you would need to make sure a single controller instance is not shared between multiple requests, as it would contain mutable state).

 #### Should I specify the controller behavior on the unit level?

 As I mentioned, it's up to you.
 As controllers often serve as adapters between a framework and the application logic, they are constrained by the framework and so there is not that much value in driving their design with unit-level Statements.
-It might be more accurate to say that these Statements are examples of *integration Statements* because they often describe how the application is integrated into a framework rather.
+It might be more accurate to say that these Statements are closer to *integration Specification* because they often describe how the application is integrated into a framework.

 An alternative to specifying the integration on the unit level could be driving it with higher-level Statements (which I will be talking about in detail in the coming parts of this book).
 For example, I might write a Statement describing how my application works end-to-end, then write a controller (or another framework adapter) code without a dedicated unit-level Statement for it and then use unit-level Statements to drive the application logic.
-When the end-to-end Statement passes, it means that the integration that my controller was to provide, works.
+When the end-to-end Statement passes, it means that the integration that my controller was meant to provide, works.

 There are some preconditions for this approach to work, but I will cover them when talking about higher-level Statements in the further parts of this book.